Kaushall-raut/smartphone-module-in-php/README.md

-simple in which you can smartphone and generate bill according to price
+simple module in which you can smartphone and generate bill according to price